CoderFox07/photo-indexer-for-yaesu/README.md

 ```
 The script will now automatically find your new images, rename them according to the Yaesu convention, and build or update the necessary database files.
 Your message and audio logs will remain untouched.

 After the script has finished, you can eject the SD card and use it in your radio.
+The script does not need to be deleted and can be reused later.

 ### Compatibility